 “So, all these personal crises over?
 Ready to really be back in the pool?”

 Stu and Mike run up, asking for more sodas, which Coach goes to get.
 They’re all energy, ready to burst.
-These bike rides are their happiest times every week.
+These bike rides are their happy times every week.
 I see how Coach views them.
-Only repressed, anti-sex homophobes would think that they’re doing anything wrong.
+Only repressed, anti-sex homophobes would think that they are doing anything wrong.
 It is all good between them.
 Just let them grow up and get girlfriends to test their friendship.
 I decide to stop thinking of Scott as my boyfriend but as my best friend.
 Also, I have other fish to fry.